dgaydukov/cert-aws/files/sa.md

 * v8 isolate (VM instance with its own heap) - so every lambda is wrapped into vm instance

 ###### Step Functions
 Step Functions - visual tool that allows you to build complex logic based on lambda and EC2 calls.
 They can also help overcome lambda max 900sec execution time, by joining several lambdas into one execution flow.
+If you have several lambdas that need to be called one after another, you can build this directly into lambdas, but it can be difficult to manage, so it's better to use some orchestration tool where you can create a sequence of calls.

 ###### EMR
 EMR (Elastic Map Reduce) - highly distributed computing framework for data processing and storing, using Apache Hadoop as its distributed data processing engine.
 It's good if you have some stored data in s3 and want to process it.
-If you have real-time data stream it's better to use Kinesis.
+If you have real-time data stream it's better to use kinesis.
-Hadoop is open source java framework supports data-intensive distributed apps running on large clusters of commodity hardware.
+It's open source java framework supports data-intensive distributed apps running on large clusters of commodity hardware.
 Hive/Pig/HBase are packages that run on top of Hadoop.
 It reduces large workload into smaller jobs and distribute it between EC2 instances of Hadoop cluster (good for big data analyses).
-Hadoop is basically 2 things: HDFS + a Computation or Processing framework (MapReduce - hadoop api name) There are 2 types of storage
+Hadoop is basically 2 things: HDFS + Computation/Processing framework (MapReduce - hadoop api name) There are 2 types of storage:
 * HDFS (Hadoop Distributed File System) - data replicated across several instances.
 Data can be stored on EBS or instance store
-* EMRFS (EMR File System) - implemetation of HDFS that can store data in s3 There are 2 types of cluster
+* EMRFS (EMR File System) - implementation of HDFS that can store data in s3 There are 2 types of cluster:
-* persistent - runs continiously, should use HDFS
+* persistent - runs continuously, should use HDFS
 * transient - do some work and stop, should use EMRFS, so data won't be lost after cluster is stopped or terminated Hadoop vs Spark:
 Hadoop - just storage system (HDFS) + api by which you can process this info.
 But hadoop api is not fast enough to process big data and here come spark which can help to expedite data processing.
 If you want to run spark on cluster (for testing purposes you can run it on local machine) you need cluster manager.
 There are 2 cluster managers - yarn/mesos.
 Since yarn is built into hadoop you need hadoop to run spark.
 But you can use mesos and run spark without hadoop.
 Cluster manager - coordinate code execution on different machines.
-You can use spring+java+spark to have all features of java/spring to write good code for spark Data Locality - process data on the machines where they are located instead of transfer all data to single machine and proecess them there.
+You can use spring+java+spark to have all features of java/spring to write good code for spark.
+Data Locality - process data on the machines where they are located instead of transfer all data to single machine and precess them there.
-AntiPattern
+AntiPattern:
 * Small data sets (EMR for large processing, if your dataset is small enough for one machine/thread it's better to use EC2 or Lambda)
-* ACID transaction requirements (if you need this it's better to use RDS instead of Hadoop) There are several engines you can run on top of emr
+* ACID transaction requirements (if you need this it's better to use RDS instead of Hadoop) There are several engines you can run on top of emr:
 * Hive - data warehouse, you can write SQL-like queries to extract data from Hadoop
 * Hbase - open-source, NoSQL key/value column-oriented database built on top of HDFS
 * Presto - open-source in-memory distributed SQL query engine developed by Facebook.
 So it's good for ad-hoc sql analytics